Ptomaine/Relinx/README.md

 <img src="media/relinx.png">

 <b>IMPORTANT NOTICE!</b>
-THIS LIBRARY IS PART OF THE <b>NSTD</b> LIBRARY NOW AND CAN BE FOUND HERE [https://github.com/Ptomaine/nstd]
+THIS LIBRARY IS A PART OF THE <b>NSTD</b> LIBRARY NOW AND CAN BE FOUND HERE [https://github.com/Ptomaine/nstd]
 <i>All updates and fixes will be done to the NSTD project instead...</i>

 The library uses the C++14 standard.